Yang-Xijie/yang-xijie.github.io/docs/DEV/Flutter/notes.md

 - [Build and release a macOS app](https://docs.flutter.dev/deployment/macos)
 - [Build and release a web app](https://docs.flutter.dev/deployment/web)

-## Principles
+## My principles

-- Chrome(web) to debug
-- Mac(desktop) to test desktop
-- iPad(mobile) to test gestures
-- If flutter cannot do want you want, then go with the native development.
+If flutter cannot do want you want, then go with the native development.
 Or just accept the fact and drop that feature.

+## Targets

+One app should deliver two targets with different designs:

+- Desktop (with mouse and keyboard)
+    - Native macOS / Windows / Linux
+    - Chrome on macOS / Windows / Linux
+- Mobile (with gestures)
+    - Native Android / iOS / iPadOS (portrait and landscape)
+    - Chrome on Android / iOS / iPadOS

+For web, there should be an introduction page to lead users to desktop or mobile.

+For debug usage:

+- Desktop native: macOS
+- Desktop web: Chrome on macOS
+- Mobile native: iPadOS
+- Mobile web: Safari on iPadOS